macintux/riak-application-guide/anti-patterns.md

 hotspots) and increasing the likelihood of data conflicts (two writers making changes to the same object at the same time).

-And, with an exception we'll discuss much later in [crdts], Riak has no notion of partial updates to documents, so you can't reach in tweak an individual field in a JSON object.
+And, with an exception we'll discuss later in [Data types], Riak has no notion of partial updates to documents, so you can't reach in tweak an individual field in a JSON object.